2 Charleston restaurants open, 2 close, another on way; new Krispy Kreme might not be last

 Edisto & Co., an eco-aware, plant-based skincare company that handcrafts everything in the store, can now be found in Northwoods Mall, according to owner Jessica Ploughe.

-The store offers customers refills on all products at discounts if they reuse packaging.
+The shop offers customers refills on all products at discounts if they reuse packaging.

 "We create a place where our customers, the end users of products, can personally make an impact and reuse their packaging while being rewarded by savings on our vegan, skin and hair loving products," Ploughe said.
 "People want healthier skincare products, and they want to help the environment."